Creating a line of defense at the border and keeping the virus out

 (V) Transit passengers in Taiwan

-In accordance with the principle of "strict border controls and loosened domestic restrictions" and based on the global COVID-19 situation, international passengers would be allowed to transit through Taiwan Taoyuan International Airport.
+In accordance with the principle of "strict border controls and loosened domestic restrictions" and based on the global COVID-19 situation, international passengers were allowed to transit through Taiwan Taoyuan International Airport.

 II.
 Taiwanese nationals stranded abroad

-CECC Commander Chen Shih-Chung personally supervises the process of charter flights back to Taiwan from Wuhan.
+CECC Commander Chen Shih-Chung personally supervises the process of quarantine protocols for passengers on charter flights back to Taiwan from Wuhan.

 III.
 Special measures to improve quarantine efficiency

-(I) Travelers entering Taiwan from abroad must provide a COVID-19 PCR test report prior to boarding
+(I) Travelers entering Taiwan from abroad must provide a COVID-19 PCR test report prior to boardin

 (II) The CECC enhanced quarantine measures and health monitoring for inbound passengers and domestic airline crew